Loading...

 • Making our resources as available as possible through open source code, open data licensing, and strong accessibility.

-• Inclusively pointing to helpful resources others have created, even and especially if they could be seen as competitors.
+• Inclusively pointing to helpful resources others have created, even and especially if they’re doing work that’s similar to our own.

-• Providing an often missing archival memory of the field, so we can learn from our past mistakes and get better at what we do, rather than brush failures under the carpet.
+• Providing an archival memory of the field that’s too often missing, so we can learn from our past mistakes and get better at what we do, rather than brush failures under the carpet.

 Terminology